felipe-vargas-inrae/CropCommodityChallenge/README.md

 * Data Analysis: Study time series data, try to guess seasonal behavior over many groups of commodity, APMC

-For further information go to file Documents/Report.pdf For definition and data explanation go to file Documents/Definitions.pdf
+For further information go to file Documents/Report.pdf For definitions and data explanation go to file Documents/Definitions.pdf

 # How to run the code?